hughobrien/zfs-remote-mirror/README.md

 This causes the ZFS module to load with the kernel, sets the kernel memory size at a hard 180MB, which should be large enough for ZFS's needs, and restricts the size of the [ARC](https://en.wikipedia.org/wiki/Adaptive_replacement_cache), leaving more of that 180MB for the meat of ZFS.

-Now edit *img/etc/fstab*.
+Now edit */mnt/etc/fstab*.

-	/dev/mmcsd0s1   /boot/msdos     msdosfs rw,noatime      0 0
+	/dev/mmcsd0s1   /boot/msdos     msdosfs ro      0       0
-	/dev/mmcsd0s2a  /               ufs rw,noatime          1 1
+	/dev/mmcsd0s2a  /       ufs     ro      1       1
 	/dev/mmcsd0s3.eli       none    swap    sw      0       0
 	tmpfs   /tmp    tmpfs   rw,mode=1777    0       0
-	tmpfs   /var/tmp        tmpfs   rw      0       0
-	tmpfs   /var/run        tmpfs   rw      0       0
-	tmpfs   /var/log        tmpfs   rw      0       0
+	tmpfs   /var    tmpfs   rw      0       0

+First thing to note here, is that we're using read-only mounts.
+The RPi will not make any writes to the file-system unless we explicity mount it in read-write mode.
+The benefit of this, is that the system can always be reset to a stable state by switching it off and on again, and also that if it were to lose power during normal operation, it wouldn't find itself in an inconsistent state on reboot.

-The main changes here, are that we're directing the system to use the third partition (the one we edited the crochet setup file to create) as a swap device, but the addition of '.eli' causes it to be automatically encrypted with a one-time key at boot.
-We're also going to use a memory backed file system for a few directories.
+We're also directing the system to use the third partition (the one we edited the crochet setup file to create) as a swap device, but the addition of '.eli' causes it to be automatically encrypted with a one-time key at boot.
+Lastly, we're going to use a memory backed file system for the system's working directories.
 This means they're cleared on every reboot, and won't end up filling up the disk if they grow too much.
 Since we've added a swap partition of about 700MB, the contents of these memory disks are easily swapped out (unlike the kernel), so we're not likely to hit memory issues.
 A good trade off I think.

-Here's *img/etc/rc.conf*:
+Now here's */mnt/etc/rc.conf*:

 	hostname="knox"
 	keymap="uk"